Bttstrp/bootstrap-switch/nuget/README.md

 To build a NuGet package:

-1. Update the version number in `Bootstrap.Switch.nuspec`
+1. Update the version number and release notes `Bootstrap.Switch.nuspec`
 2. On a Windows machine, run `build.cmd`
 3. Push the generated package to http://nuget.org